 Cultivating Mental Discipline in Karate

-In the pursuit of karate mastery, it's easy to get caught up in the physical aspects of training, neglecting the equally important mental component.
+In the pursuit of karate development, it's easy to get caught up in the physical aspects of training, neglecting the equally important mental component.
 However, mental training is a crucial aspect of karate, allowing practitioners to develop a stronger sense of focus, resilience, and self-awareness.
 These qualities can be applied not only to karate but also to various aspects of life, including sports, academics, and professional pursuits.

 The following riddle poses a profound question: What is always coming but never arrives?
 The answer is 'tomorrow'.
 This riddle holds a deeper truth: the only moment that truly exists is the present.
 Dwelling on the past or dreaming of the future can distract us from the here and now, where true power and control reside.
 In karate, as in life, it's essential to cultivate a sense of presence, focusing on the current moment rather than getting caught up in thoughts of what's to come or what's already passed.